adafruit/bluetooth-low-energy/README.md

 | ``value``             | bool                  | Digital logic                                                           |
 | ``value``             | int                   | 16-bit Analog value, unit-less                                          |
 | ``weight``            | float                 | grams (g)                                                               |

+#### Temperature Service - `0x0100`
+ - **Temperature** - `0x0101`
+Reads the current temperature in degrees Celsius as a 32-bit float.
+Both readable and notifiable.

+#### Accelerometer Service - `0x0200`
+ - **Acceleration** - `0x0201`
+Reads the x, y, and z acceleration values in meters per second squared as 3 signed 32-bit floats.
+Both readable and notifiable.

+#### Light Sensor Service - `0x0300`
+ - **Light Level** - `0x0301`
+Reads the current light level as a 32-bit float.
+Both readable and notifiable.

+#### Gyroscope Service - `0x0400`
+ - **Gyro** - `0x0401`
+Reads the x, y, and z values in radians as 3 signed 32-bit floats.
+Both readable and notifiable.

+#### Magnetometer Service - `0x0500`
+ - **Magnetic** - `0x0501`
+Reads the x, y, and z values in micro-Tesla (uT) as 3 signed 32-bit floats.
+Both readable and notifiable.

+#### Board Button Service - `0x0600`
+ - **Pressed** - `0x0601`
+Reads the state of the buttons and switches as an unsigned 32-bit int.
+   - **bit 0** is the slide switch with `1` representing left and `0` representing right.
+   - **bit 1** is button A with `1` representing a pressed state.
+   - **bit 2** is button B with `1` representing a pressed state.
+Other bits available for future buttons.
+Both readable and notifiable.

+#### Humidity Sensor Service - `0x0700`
+ - **Humid** - `0x0701`
+Reads the relative humidity in percentage as a 32-bit float.
+Both readable and notifiable.

+#### Barometric Pressure Sensor Service - `0x0800`
+ - **Pressure** - `0x0801`
+Reads the barometric pressure in hectoPascal (hPa) as a 32-bit float.
+Both readable and notifiable.

+#### Addressable Pixel Service - `0x0900`
+General service for any kind of addressable pixels, including WS2812 (NeoPixel), WS2801, APA102 (DotStar), etc. It is the client’s responsibility to know the number of colors, color order, etc. and to fill the buffer appropriately.
+The server is only concerned with the electrical protocol.

+ - **Pixel Pin** - `0x0901`
+Stores the pin to send data out on as an unsigned 8-bit int.
+Both readable and writable.
+ - **Pixel Pin Type** - `0x0902`
+Stores the type of pin to send data out on as an unsigned 8-bit int. `0` represents a WS2812 (NeoPixel) running at 800Hz and `1` represents SPI-based APA201 (DotStar).
+More protocols to be added in the future.
+Both readable and writable.
+ - **Pixel Data** - `0x0903`
+Writable-only variable length data that represents the pixel data.
+   - **First part** is an unsigned 16-bit int that represents the byte-index (not pixel-index) for where to start writing data into the buffer.
+   - **Second part** is an unsigned 8-bit integer that represents the flags.
+     - **bit 0** is when to write the data with `1` representing to immediately write to pixels and `0` representing to not write pixel data yet.
+   - **Third part** is the raw pixel data itself.
+This is a string of unsigned 8-bit ints with each byte representing the red, green, and blue components of each addressable LED.
+The proper color order depends on the pixels themselves.

+ - **Pixel Buffer Size** - `0x0904`
+Stores the buffer size in bytes needed to hold data for entire pixel string as an unsigned 16-bit int.
+Both readable and writable.